- Professor, Department Chair

 - Email: email@example.com

 Dr. Delmonico is a Professor in the Kinesiology Department at the University of Rhode Island where his research focus is on physical activity interventions that target health problems associated with obesity and sarcopenia in older adult populations.
 Additionally, Dr. Delmonico has examined the influence of gene polymorphisms on aging- and exercise-related traits.
 He is a journal reviewer for more than 30 journals and is the author of more than 50 peer-reviewed journal articles along with numerous abstracts and presentations based on his research.
-Dr. Delmonico is the Graduate Program Director and teaches several undergraduate and graduate KIN courses at URI including KIN 123, 275, 325, 420, 501, 515 and 563.
+Dr. Delmonico teaches several undergraduate and graduate KIN courses at URI including KIN 123, 275, 325, 420, 501, 563 and 565.

 Physical activity, sarcopenia, physical function, aging, epidemiology